-So now, we will switch over to a multistage filter WaterFed® system, in this case, the Triple Crown Phaser system.
+So now, we will switch over to a multistage filter WaterFed® system, in this case, the Triple Crown Phaser.
 Like we did with the DI system, we begin this equation with the rating.
 Because this system has multiple filters, each one has its own rating.
-At the end, we will add all of them up to get the total cost of a gallon of water from the Phaser.
+In the end, we will add all of them up to get the total cost of a gallon of water from the Phaser.
 The first filter is the carbon filter.
 It is rated for 5,000 gallons.
 (Wondering how this rating is so high?
 Click Here.)
-The replacement cost, as of October 4th 2016, is $37.62.
-When you divide that out, the cost of the replacement by the number of gallons the system will process before it needs to be replaced, the rating, you get $0.00752.
+The replacement cost, as of October 4th, 2016, is $37.62.
+When you divide that, the cost of the replacement by the number of gallons the system will process before it needs to be replaced, the rating, you get $0.00752.

-So, add all those number together to get the systems total cost per gallon.
-In this case, $0.00495+$0.00722+$0.00752 equals $0.01969, about 2 cents per gallon, which is the total cost per gallon with the Triple Crown Phaser system.
+So, add all those numbers together to get the total cost per gallon.
+In this case, $0.00495+$0.00722+$0.00752 equals $0.01969, about 2 cents per gallon, which is the total cost per gallon with the Triple Crown Phaser.